ndench/ndench.github.io/links.md

 * A set of steps to follow to [always be automating](https://queue.acm.org/detail.cfm?id=3197520) and how you shouldn't accept manual work.

+* Use `git rebase --onto` to [rebase your feature branch from one branch to another](https://makandracards.com/makandra/10173-git-how-to-rebase-your-feature-branch-from-one-branch-to-another)

 # Regex